-- All staff are given the training they need to work with the specific children in their care these have included: - 1.
+- All staff are given the training they need to work with the specific children in their care, these have included: - 1.
 How to support children with Speech and Language Difficulties - 2.
 How to support children with Social and Emotional needs - 3.
 How to support children with physical and co-ordination difficulties - 4.
 Autism Awareness - 5.
-Two members of staff is employed as an ELSA. - 6.
-It is anticipated that most members of staff will have received Team Teach training. - 7.
-School clubs (Individual skills) - 8.
-Cognitive Behaviour Therapies
+Two members of staff are employed as an ELSA. - 6.
+School clubs (Individual skills) - 7.
+Cognitive Behaviour Therapies - 8.
+Parent Support